1. The employment relationship is freely chosen

 3.1 A safe and sanitary working environment shall be provided, taking into account the general knowledge of the industry and certain hazards.
 Reasonable measures shall be taken to prevent accidents and injury to health arising out of, in connection with, or as a result of the work by minimizing, as far as is reasonably practicable, hazards inherent in the work environment.

 3.2 Workers shall receive regular and recorded health and safety training.
-This training shall be repeated for new or rehired workers.
+This training shall be repeated for new or re-employed workers.

 3.3 Access to clean toilet facilities and potable water and, where appropriate, food storage facilities shall be provided.